Art Therapy vs EMDR

 What art therapy is, in plain terms

 Art therapy uses materials inside a psychotherapy session.
-There are three main techniques — directive prompts, non-directive making, and between-session work — but the unifying logic is that the materials surface what words protect.
+There are three main approaches — directive prompts, non-directive art making, and between-session work — but the unifying logic is that the materials surface what words protect.

 What this is like in the room: exploratory.
 There's making, and there's talking about the making, and the conversation moves between them.
 The therapist is not running you through a script.
 The session shapes itself around what you brought in.

 The evidence base is real and growing.
 A 2024 systematic review and meta-analysis of visual arts therapy for trauma found significant reductions in PTSD and depression symptoms across studies.
 A separate 2024–2025 meta-analysis of creative arts therapy for PTSD reached similar conclusions.
-The data is smaller and more heterogeneous than the EMDR literature — we'll say that plainly — but it points in the same direction.
+The data is smaller and more heterogeneous than the EMDR literature — we'll say that plainly — but it points in the same direction, & the research continues to grow.

 When art therapy tends to be a strong fit: complex or diffuse material, relational trauma, identity work, grief that can't be put into words, anyone who has hit a wall with talk-only therapy and needs a different language.